alimony and spousal support

 • The contributions each spouse made to the marriage

-• The tax consequences of an award of spousal support
+• The tax consequences of the award

 Can Spousal Support Be Modified?